Lineblocs/iac-scripts/README.md

 ## Getting Started

-Each subfolder has a readme but here is a common "Getting started" section.
+Each subfolder has a README, but here is a common "Getting started" section.

 1. Navigate to the `aws`, `digitalocean`, `gcp`, `linode`, or `vultr` directory depending on the infrastructure you want to deploy.